 Geoff Cook played in the Juniors and soon progressed into the senior teams.
 In 1971 he joined Northamptonshire, eventually becoming captain & played 7 tests and 6 O.D.I’s for England and later became Director of Cricket at Durham CCC.

-Alongside Geoff, Professionals Rizwan uz Zaman, Clayton Lambert, Philo Wallace and Paul Wiseman have all played international cricket for their respected countries.
+Alongside Geoff, Professionals Rizwan uz Zaman, Clayton Lambert, Philo Wallace, Paul Wiseman and Pieter Strydom have all played international cricket for their respected countries.

 Over the years JT Barker, D Cook, PA Darcy, A Glass, B Leech, RE Myers, G Robinson, J Shepherdson and KJ Thwaites have all represented the league side in national competition.